goschtl/zope/zopetoolkit/doc/source/process/buildbots.rst

 * achieving and maintaining availability and visibility of automated builds and nightly tests

-* ensuring coerage of builds/tests with respect to varying Python versions, platforms for individual packages, frameworks and toolkits
+* ensuring coverage of builds/tests with respect to varying Python versions, platforms for individual packages, frameworks and toolkits

 The coordinator's tasks include: